-MS, LPC, NCC, CCH, DBTC
+MS, LPC, NCC, CCH, CDBT

 Owner, Clinical Director, Therapist, Group Leader, Workshop Facilitator

 Clerissa values honest and thoughtful communication, which means she communicates in an attentive, supportive, compassionate, empowering, and non-judgmental manner while being authentic, direct, and transparent.
-She utilizes both validation and humor in therapy to foster connection and to create space for healthy, long-lasting change.
-She seeks to help her clients deeply accept and understand their own thoughts, emotions, actions, and experiences so they can more effectively navigate their relationships with self and the world.
+She utilizes both validation and humor in therapy to foster connection and to create space for healthy, long-lasting personal growth.
+She seeks to help her clients deeply accept and understand their own thoughts, emotions, actions, and experiences so they can more effectively navigate their relationships with Self and the world.

-Winter Foddrell, MA, APC, NCC
+Winter Foddrell, MA, LPC, NCC

 DBT Skills Group Co-Leader